jamez2128/ppassdb/README.md

 ##### <a name="e-only-ppassdb"></a>Specific for `-E` only:
 - `-g`       Auto generates a random string and encrypts it.
-- `-a`	Specify the number of characters to randomly generate.
+- `-a` <NUMBER>	Specify the number of characters to randomly generate.
-- `-t`	Specify the type of characters to randomly generate.
+- `-t` <STRING>	Specify the type of characters to randomly generate.
 	- `[:graph:]` - All printable characters, except whitespace
 	- `[:alnum:]` - All letters and numbers
 	- `[:alpha:]` - Letters only